top of page

 • You have judgements and emolument attachments on your income.

-Types of Debts that can go into a Voluntary Sequestration application:
+Types of Debts that are included in a Voluntary Sequestration application:

 Cell phone Contracts